suprithvardhan/attendance-system/README.md

 This project is licensed under the **MIT License**.

 <div align="center">
-  Made with ❤️ by the FaceTrack Team
+  Made with ❤️ by suprith vardhan
 </div>